marles77/openbci-brainflow-lsl/README.md

 # openbci-brainflow-lsl
 ---
-Use [BrainFlow library](https://github.com/brainflow-dev/brainflow) to read data from Open BCI board and send it as [ab Streaming Layer (LSL)](https://github.com/sccn/labstreaminglayer) streams.
+Use [BrainFlow library](https://github.com/brainflow-dev/brainflow) to read data from Open BCI board and send it as [Lab Streaming Layer (LSL)](https://github.com/sccn/labstreaminglayer) streams.

 ## Dependencies
 Install dependencies with: